 TCA has a 2-part mission:

 Since 2014 TCA has explored existing issues such as solitary confinement and the rising population of women in prison, and has connected the personal prison experience to struggles of impacted families.
 While It is not easy to place a quantitative value on qualitative work, the best way for me as the program director to measure the impact that we have, is to explore the increased levels public interest and engagement our work has received.

-The Confined Arts is now being positioned to expand its platform to include artist who advocate for other populations experiencing different types of human rights abuses and social injustices.
+Isaac’s Quarterly is now positioning The Confined Arts to expand its platform to include artist who advocate for other populations experiencing different types of human rights abuses and social injustices.
 For example, millions of undocumented people in the US are being targeted by law enforcement and face arrest, deportation, and hostile policies under the new administration.
 Immigrants play a fundamental role in American culture, yet they are continuously dehumanized and targeted by anti-immigrant rhetoric and policies.
 Equally important, access to fair and adequate housing should be a human right, but far too many Americans suffer from economic and social injustices that hinder this access.
 Race and class-based discrimination, gentrification, and unfair banking and loans are just a few problems.
 Additional issues include: LGBTQIA discrimination, women’s rights, education, environment, civil rights and more.